cdktf/cdktf-provider-okta/docs/idpSocial.go.md

 - *Type:* interface{}

+Determines if the IdP should act as a source of truth for user profile attributes.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/idp_social#profile_master IdpSocial#profile_master}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/idp_social#profile_master IdpSocial#profile_master}

 ---